naturalis/mycorrhiza/README.md

    as a space-separated list between parentheses, all subsequent lines start with the taxon name (spelled exactly the same as in the tree, including underscores for spaces), then one or more spaces (can be tabs), then the states, which can either be a single string or space (tab) separated.

-### 1. Prepare input data files

-First we make the raw input for BayesTraits/MultiState using the script `make_ms_input.pl`.
-Make sure that the data with associations is in the same format as HostFungusAssociations.txt or TableS1.txt.
-The key here is that each data line has the taxon name, some whitespace, and then a sequence of associations, with or without spaces in it.
-For each line, the first word is matched against the tips in the tree, any lines that don't match anything are assumed to be headers or footers and are ignored.
+Verify that the data with associations is in the same format as HostFungusAssociations.txt or TableS1.txt.

+For each line in the data file, the first word is matched against the tips in the tree, any lines that don't match anything are assumed to be headers or footers and are ignored.
 When this happens, a warning is emitted by [make_ms_input.pl](script/make_ms_input.pl), as follows:
-`putative taxon '$taxon' not in tree, ignoring (could also be table header)` Note that you also need to capture STDOUT to make a states file, so the full command would be:
+`putative taxon '$taxon' not in tree, ignoring (could also be table header)` Note that you need to capture STDOUT to make a states coding file, so the full command
+is:

     make_ms_input.pl -d <indata> -i <intree> -o <outtree> -t <outdata> > <states>